 — Gail Gillespie, for the Old Time Herald

 Kenny Jackson is a fiddler, multi-instrumentalist, singer, and tunesmith whose playing and singing is rooted in the rural music of the American South, especially the Appalachian region.
-Not content to simply re-enact the performances of the past, Kenny draws on the deep well of traditional music for his own spirited interpretations and the new tunes and songs that he writes.
+Kenny draws on the deep well of traditional music for his own spirited interpretations and the new tunes and songs that he makes.

 Music was often a part of family gatherings at Kenny’s grandparents' Kentucky home, and as a six-year-old, he picked up a few tunes on the "French harp" from his uncle Homer.
 At twelve he learned to play guitar, and by the time he was twenty, he had added mandolin and banjo to his instrumental kit bag.
 During his college years and just after, Kenny found great inspiration in the music of artists like Bill Monroe, the Stanley Brothers, Doc Watson, John Hartford, and Norman Blake, and in the early 1980s Kenny could be found picking and singing in various bluegrass configurations in and around the musically fertile community of Bloomington, Indiana.
 It was there that he also became exposed to the world of old-time fiddle music, and he became hooked for life.